nguyen-group/nguyen-group.github.io/_posts/2023-04-01-AI-ML-for-materials.md

 comments: false
 ---

-**Keywords: Graph neutral network, Diffusion model, High-throughput calculation**
+**Keywords: Graph neural network, Diffusion model, High-throughput calculation**

 > AI and Machine Learning (ML) are revolutionizing materials science, enabling faster discovery, design, and optimization of materials with desired properties, by leveraging data-driven approaches to predict properties and identify optimal compositions and structures.